Marcelo Odebrecht: Operation Car Wash

 On 19 June 2015, he was arrested as part of a major investigation, Operation Car Wash (Operação Lava Jato), into corruption at the state-owned oil company Petrobras.
 Otávio Azevedo, CEO of Andrade Gutierrez, Brazil's second largest construction firm, was also arrested, along with a total of ten others, including senior Odebrecht executives.
 On 8 March 2016, he was sentenced to 19 years in prison, after being convicted of paying more than $30 million in bribes.

 On 5 November 2017, Marcelo Odebrecht, his father and his brother were named in the Paradise Papers, a set of confidential electronic documents relating to offshore investment, and was revealed that his company used at least one offshore company as a vehicle for the payment of bribes in the Operation Car Wash.

 In December 2017 he was released from jail on house arrest.
 This was part of a leniency deal in which he is paying a $2 billion fine, admitting guilt and providing evidence to authorities.

 In April 2022, the minister Edson Fachin reduced his sentence from 10 years to 7½ years, with that, Marcelo will have served his sentence and should be free of legal restrictions by the end of 2022.

 Personal life

-He and his wife, Isabela, have three daughters: Rafa, Gabi and Mari.
+He and his wife, Isabela, have three daughters.